All SBPL locations will be closed from Thursday November 28 through Friday, November 29 for Thanksgiving.

 Maintaining Essential City Services

-Like many California cities, the increasing cost of maintaining services continues to exceed projected revenues, and despite aggressive efforts to balance the budget, the City is projected to face a structural budget deficit anticipated to grow to 5-7% of the General Fund within the next 3 years.
-This page is designed to help residents understand more about the services the City provides, and some of the challenges in maintaining them.
+Like many California cities, the increasing cost of maintaining services continues to exceed projected revenues, and despite aggressive efforts to balance the budget, the City is projected to face a structural budget deficit anticipated to grow to 5-7% ($11M–$15M) of the General Fund within the next 3 years.
+This section is designed to help residents understand more about the essential services the City provides, and some of the challenges in maintaining them.

 1